MukunthAG/SHM/README.md

 # SHM
 SHM equation derivation presentation using html/css/js with embedded desmos engine.
-This page is not responsive and may look different in different devices.
-The best one can do is to zoom in and out untill the page fits the screen nicely.
+The link to the page is https://mukunthag.github.io/SHM